twilio/flex-plugins-api/packages/flex-plugins-api-client/README.md

 #### get(configId)

 This endpoint fetches the provided configuration.
+The `configId` can either be version of the configuration sid.

 #### create(requestObject)